Jakobovski/dontbuydell/index.markdown

 Are the parts in stock or not?
 Is the technician coming in a 4-8 hour window ending at 10:40 am?
 So they may come at 3am?
 I still have a broken laptop and don't know when it's going to be fixed.

 **UPDATE:**
 Turns out they entered the wrong address on the service order.
 They entered the address of my account, and not the address I gave them.
-I am out of the country so they shipped the part to the wrong country.
+I am currently out of the country, which means they shipped the part to the wrong country.
 Now I need to wait again for 4 day for the part to arrive.
 I tell the agent this, they tell me they will update the service order.
-24 hours later the service order is still nto updated.
+24 hours later the service order is still not updated.

 **Here is another nice support story**